 5. Did you experience any difficulties when moving to Amsterdam?

-In Brazil, most days have a clear sky and are warm, but in the Netherlands, it was so cold and gray!
+In Brazil, most days have a clear sky and are warm, but in the Netherlands, it is so cold and gray!
 It still is cold and gray, but I’m more used to the cold now.

 Only the gray and dull days bother me.
 It feels like I need the sun to keep my energy up; that’s my fuel.
 To deal with that, we travel to southern Europe to find the sun and get a little break from the winter here.

 6. What is the cost of living in Amsterdam?